EugZol/datacaster/README.md

 Returns `default_value` in the following cases:

-* if value is `Datacaster.absent` (`on` is disregarded in such case)
+* if the value is `Datacaster.absent` (`on` is disregarded in such case)
-* if `on` is set to method name to which the value responds and yields truthy
+* if `on` is set to a method name to which the value responds and yields truthy

-Returns initial value otherwise.
+Returns the initial value otherwise.

 Set `on` to `:nil?`, `:empty?` or similar method names.